You want to apply Citizenship for adults

 You must have lived in Sweden for a certain amount of time (period of habitual residence)

-You must have lived an orderly life in Sweden
+You must have lived an orderly and honourable life

-Read more about the requirements for proving your identity, your period of habitual residence time, and having lived an orderly life:
+Read more about the requirements for proving your identity, your period of habitual residence, and having lived an orderly life:

-You can prove your identity through an original identity document.
-This could be a national passport or an identity card.
+Your identity document must be an original.
+An identity document could be a national passport or an identity card.

 The identity document must be issued by a competent authority in your country of origin.
 It also must include your photo.
 You must have applied for the document and/or collected it in person from the competent authority.
 A passport can be accepted as proof of your identity even if its period of validity has expired.